 Input to this process is a request for a binarization for the syntax element last_significant_coefficient_pos with pos being x or y and log2TrafoSize.

 Output of this process is the binarization of the syntax element.

+Table 9-49 – Specifcation of baseValue [ i ] and flen [i]